Architecture and Components

 Rocket.Chat's architecture is a comprehensive, multi-component system designed for robustness, flexibility, and scalability.
 It is based on a client-server model, with the server component written in JavaScript using Node.js and MongoDB for data storage.
 This architecture is designed for scalability, high performance, and real-time communication, making it suitable for many use cases, whether deployed on-premise or on the cloud.
 Rocket.Chat is modular, which comprises separate components (modules) that can function independently but are designed to work together.
 This modular design enhances the flexibility and scalability of the application.

-Rocket.Chat Enterprise Edition Architecture
+Rocket.Chat Premium Plan Architecture

 2. Clients: Rocket.Chat clients provide users with an interface on the web, desktop, or mobile application, connecting with the server mainly through HTTP requests and Websockets.
 As all functionalities are exposed by REST APIs and websockets, it's possible to integrate the chat in your own UX easily.
-This multi-platform design ensures that users can access the chat application from virtually any device.
+This multi-platform design ensures that users can access the chat application virtually from any device.

 5. Apps, Integrations, and Bridges: Rocket.Chat is designed to be extensible and interoperable.
 Apps are developed using the Apps Engine, which interfaces with the Rocket.Chat server.
 Examples include the WhatsApp app and Google Calendar app.
 Integrations allow for incorporating other external systems and services using APIs and webhooks.
 Bridge services provide a way of seamlessly transmitting data and conversation with different conversational platforms or protocols.
 Rocket.Chat currently supports bridging with the Matrix protocol.